Reference

 | Country | Paired with your team to form your current scope.
 Data is read within a team + country pair. |

-| Account / account group | The Amazon advertising account grouping your profiles hang off. |
+| Account / account group | An Amazon advertising account grouping used by connection and compatibility surfaces.
+It is not the request’s current scope anchor. |

 | Profile | An Amazon advertising profile — the unit you pull ad data for.
 You have an allowed set and one active profile at a time. |